aframevr/aframe/docs/components/renderer.md

 > **NOTE:** When glTF models contain lights, use the physically-correct lighting mode to match
 > the results in the original modeling tool.

+### logarithmicDepthBuffer

+A logarithmic depth buffer may provide better sorting and rendering in scenes containing very large differences of scale and distance.